NASA-IMPACT/pyQuARC/README.md

 	"remediation": "A remedy."
 }
 ```
 **Note:** See the `{}` in the failure message above?
 It is a placeholder for any value you want to show in the output message.
 To fill this placeholder with a particular value, you have to return that value from the check function that you write.
-You can have as many placeholders as you like.
+You can have as many placeholders as you like, you just have to return that many values from your check function.

 An example:
 Suppose you have a check function: